1. Choose your test, preferred format, and an available test date+–

 2. Book and pay for the test+–

-Please also ensure you have the identification document that you will use on the test day at hand, to upload and complete your booking.
+Please ensure you have the identification document that you will use on the test day at hand, to upload and complete your booking.
 Please see our requirements on acceptable identification (ID) documents.

 You will receive messages as you progress through the above steps confirming where you are in the process.
 You will receive a confirmation of